vchiluk03/Professional-projects/I2CMB-Verification/README.md

-# 🧩 Verification of I2C Multiple-Bus (I2CMB) Master with Wishbone Interface
+# Functional Verification of I²C Multi-Bus Master (Wishbone–I²C Bridge)
-> Complete SystemVerilog verification of a multi-bus I²C Master with Wishbone interface, achieving full coverage closure through a layered UVM-style environment.

-This project demonstrates the functional verification of an I²C Multiple-Bus (I2CMB) Master — an IP core that bridges a Wishbone bus interface with multiple I²C serial buses.
-Developed as part of ECE 745 – ASIC Verification at North Carolina State University, this work implements the full verification lifecycle using SystemVerilog and the NCSU UVM-style base class library, including interface verification, layered testbench construction, coverage planning, and closure.
+This project presents the functional verification of an I²C Multi-Bus Master — a Wishbone–I²C bridge IP capable of controlling multiple I²C buses through a memory-mapped Wishbone interface.
+Developed as part of ECE 745 : ASIC Verification at North Carolina State University, this work implements the full verification lifecycle using SystemVerilog and the NCSU UVM-style base class library, including interface verification, layered testbench construction, coverage planning, and closure.

 ---
 ## Repository Structure